 Home to the big five, as well as wild dog, cheetah, hippo and many, many more; an Okavango Delta riding safari is bound to leave you in awe.
 Great breeding herds of elephants gather in the delta during the floods, making for spectacular sights as they gather around large lagoons filled with hippos.
 Explore passed the herds of zebras, red lechwe, impalas and reed buck that graze on the islands between the flood plains and pause to watch a giraffe browsing the tallest trees.
 It is called Africa’s Eden for a reason and is not to be missed!

-The Tuli Block, known as the ‘Land of Giants’, is found on Botswana’s eastern border, between Zimbabwe to the north and east and South Africa to the south.
-The area protects and conserves its nature reserve – known as the Northern Tuli Game Reserve.
-The are is famous for its wildlife and is home to a variety of wildlife species including lion, cheetah, leopard, African wild dog, large herds of elephant, a multitude of plains game like zebra, wildebeest and giraffe, as well as over 350 species of birds.
+The Tuli Block is known as the ‘Land of Giants’ due to its large elephant herds, and towering Baobab trees.
+The area is famous for its wildlife and is home to lion, cheetah, leopard, large herds of elephant, a multitude of plains game like zebra, wildebeest and giraffe, and many varied bird species.